sdb-cloud-ops/sdb-cloud-ops.github.io/README.md

 In order to edit the [memsql-cluster.yaml](https://docs.singlestore.com/db/v7.6/en/deploy/kubernetes/create-the-object-definition-files/memsql-cluster-yaml.html) you will need your license key from the customer [portal](https://auth.singlestore.com/auth/realms/memsql/protocol/openid-connect/auth?client_id=customer-portal-login&redirect_uri=https%3A%2F%2Fportal.singlestore.com%2F&state=0e422fe0-0db1-45d3-a27d-e9b27c64cd82&response_mode=fragment&response_type=code&scope=openid&nonce=4022881b-27c3-406a-b0e0-ba83cd5d9985) and a hashed version of a secure password for the admin user.

-In order to hash a secure password, we have an example python script.
+In order to hash a secure password, we have an example python script
 ```
 from hashlib import sha1
 print("*" + sha1(sha1('secretpass'.encode('utf-8')).digest()).hexdigest().upper())
 ```
-#### How to use the script
+###### How to use the script
-Save the script in a file named `hash_password.py`, replacing `secretpass` with a secure password.
+> Save the script in a file named `hash_password.py`, replacing `secretpass` with a secure password.
 Make sure it is executable with - `chmod +x hash_password.py`, then run the script with `python3 hash_password.py`.
 It will print the hashed password to the command line, where you can copy and paste directly to the `memsql-cluster.yaml` file within the quotes by the `adminHashedPassword:`
+> <br></br>

 Create a namespace for the Kubernetes Objects
 ```
 kubectl create ns singlestore
 ```
 Add the namespace to the object metadata
 ```
 apiVersion: memsql.com/v1alpha1